manab-kb/MetisCode/LEARN.md

+# MetisCode
+MetisCode is an adaptive coding platform designed to help users improve their programming skills by analyzing their performance and providing personalized learning experiences.
+The system continuously tracks key metrics such as time taken, number of attempts, and hint usage for each problem to assess a user’s strengths and weaknesses.
+Based on this data, the platform dynamically selects moderately challenging questions from a curated knowledge base, ensuring an engaging yet manageable learning curve.
+Additionally, AI-driven personalized hints are generated for incorrect attempts by analyzing failed test cases and identifying missing concepts or edge cases, helping users correct mistakes efficiently.

 # Contributing to MetisCode
 Hello and welcome!
 We are so glad that you are interested in contributing to MetisCode!
 We only have a couple of rules and we hope you enjoy the process :)